-Farmthru is a new kind of grocery store — built on high-efficiency warehouse hubs, stocked with products sourced from local farms, and designed to give customers something supermarkets can't: real transparency on where their food comes from and why it's worth buying.
+Farmthru is building a new kind of grocery store — powered by high-efficiency warehouse hubs, stocked with products sourced from local farms, and designed to give customers something supermarkets can't: real transparency on where their food comes from and why it's worth buying.

 Register Your InterestTwo companies control 67% of Australian grocery — and families are paying the price.